Israeli bombing of the Gaza Strip: Safe zones

 On 17 October 2023, Israel conducted intensive airstrikes in southern Gaza, in areas it told residents to seek refuge.
 Israel "pounded" areas in south Gaza it had declared as "safe zones", raising fears amongst residents that nowhere was safe.
 On 20 October 2023, Israeli continued to bombard south Gaza, and IDF spokesman Nir Dinar said, "There are no safe zones".
 Following Israel's evacuation orders for Palestinians to flee northern Gaza, the IDF intensified its attacks on southern Gaza.

 Analyses by CNN, The New York Times, and Sky News all found that Israel had bombed areas it had previously told civilians to evacuate to.
 The Sky News investigation also concluded that Israel's evacuation orders had been "chaotic and contradictory", NYT found that Israel had dropped 2,000-pound bombs in those areas, while CNN stated it had verified at least three locations Israel bombed after telling civilians it was safe to go there.

 On 5 January 2024, evacuees fleeing Israeli attacks in central Gaza stated the situation there was "hell on Earth".
 One survivor of an Israeli airstrike wrote, "Even though that air strike did not kill us, it destroyed something inside us."
 On 12 January, the UN Secretary-General for Human Rights stated that at least 319 internally displaced persons were killed and 1,135 injured by Israeli airstrikes while sheltering in UN shelters.
 After an Israeli bomb killed two sheltering in a tent in Deir el-Balah on 23 February 2024, a surviving family member stated, "It's just a tent.
 They are displaced and evacuated from the north here to seek refuge.
 They were sleeping.
 Why were they attacked?
 Even in tents, we are not safe."
 After a bombing on tents in Rafah killed 11 people, Director-General of the WHO Tedros Adhanom Ghebreyesus stated it was "outrageous and unspeakable".

 Casualties

-More than 48,000 Palestinians have been reported killed by the Gaza Health Ministry.
-According to a January 2025 analysis in The Lancet, it is likely that the death toll due to traumatic injury now exceeds 70,000.
-Of this total, it is estimated that 59.1% were women, children and the elderly, and researchers have estimated a civilian death toll of at least 80%.
+More than 73,000 Palestinians have been reported killed by the Gaza Health Ministry.
+According to a January 2025 analysis in The Lancet, it is likely that the death toll due to traumatic injury that time exceeded 70,000.
+Of this total, it was estimated that 59.1% were women, children and the elderly, and researchers have estimated a civilian death toll of at least 80%.